Bayona Vásquez Lab

 I was born in a small town in Colombia.
 When I was a little kid, my parents introduced me to the love of nature and the outdoors.
 Then, when I was 12, I snorkeled for the first time, and I was fascinated with underwater creatures, their forms, and their interactions.
 Since then, I knew I wanted to study natural sciences.

 In 2009, I moved to Mexico to pursue a master's and then a doctoral degree at UNAM.
-I got interested in widely distributed and commercially important marine fish, systems that since have captivated me.
-During my academic formation, I also have been curios about molecular techniques.
+I got interested in widely distributed and commercially important marine fish, systems that have since captivated me.
+During my academic formation, I have also been curious about molecular techniques.
 I have witnessed the tremendous advances in genomic technologies and bioinformatics resources in the last two decades.
-The rapid optimization in the field, motivates me to explore new methods and tools for analyses to understand how can I make use of them in my research.
+The rapid optimization in the field motivates me to explore new analysis methods and tools to understand how I can apply them in my research.

 I worked as a postdoctoral researcher in Travis Glenn's lab at the University of Georgia.
-There, I had lots of fun developing and using genomic methods on a wide array of organisms, with emphasis in species of conservation and environmental relevance.
+There, I had lots of fun developing and using genomic methods on a wide array of organisms, with an emphasis on species of conservation and environmental relevance.

-My research interest in molecular ecology spans from kinship relationships to interactions within communities, covering popgen and phylogeography, on an array of species from bacteria and fungi to insects and big vertebrates, all by high-throughput genomic data!
+Now I lead a research lab at Oxford College of Emory University, powered by amazing first- and second-year college students.
+There, we work on molecular ecology spanning from kinship relationships to interactions within communities, covering population genetics and phylogeography, across an array of species from bacteria and fungi to insects and large vertebrates, all using high-throughput genomic data!